 Point: Albus Dumbledore, believed by many to be the greatest wizard of modern times, destroyed a Horcrux and allegedly would have died of it right then, but for his own prodigious skills and the timely intervention of Severus Snape.
 The curse was not ended, however.
 He had a blasted wand hand until the day of his death.
 Which followed in less than a year.

 Point: 12-year-old Harry Potter destroyed a Horcrux and got himself shrieked at and splattered with ink.

 Maybe, just maybe, that wasn’t the fluke it sounds like.

-After all.
 I suspected that — if he chose to, Lord Voldemort could probably destroy any of the bloody things without taking any additional harm from it, too.
 It would read him as a part of itself, and raise no automatic defenses.

 Maybe carrying your ID as the 6th Horcrux around on your forehead means you can disarm any of the others without getting blown up by it.
 (The power to “vanquish” the Dark Lord.)
 Maybe that’s what the Prophecy’s claim that Voldemort marked him as his equal amounts to.
 The power to vanquish the Dark Lord was the power to destroy the Horcruxes.

 Maybe Harry’s job wasn’t to destroy Voldemort himself at all.
 Harry’s job was just to destroy the Horcruxes.
 Trying to destroy Voldemort himself could be as much of a snare and a delusion as Voldemort’s attempt to protect himself by murdering Harry.